ricgreen1/Igby/README.md

 Cleaned up report logic for modules.\
 Reports now contain "checkin" date column.\
 Fixed bug that was causing reports to start on 2nd line.

+04/26/23\
+Added flags to enable texture and shader compilation in unreal.
+This will result in very slow initial editor startup that is caused by initial shader compilation.
+Consecutive startups should be normal.\
+Added Texture_info_report_R that provides valuable texture information.